Author Guidelines

 Formatting requirements

-There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example Abstract, Keywords, Introduction, Materials and Methods, Results and discussion, Conclusions, Acknowledgements, References, Artwork and Tables with Captions.
+There are no strict formatting requirements but all manuscripts must contain the essential elements needed, for example Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusions, Acknowledgements, References, Artwork and Tables with Captions.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------